By CCPI Paranormal Investigations

-We were fortunate enough to be able to access most areas of the hotel from the basement to one of the bell towers and collected some interesting information.
+We were fortunate enough to access most areas of the hotel, from the basement to one of the bell towers, and collected some interesting information.
 We experienced the most activity on the third and fifth floors, using Cell Sensor EMF meters, IR (Infra-Red) Thermal Scanners, digital cameras, and night vision camcorders.

-Since several guests have reported seeing a small girl in the hotel, we decided we would attempt to interact with her.
+Since several guests reported seeing a small girl in the hotel, we decided we would attempt to interact with her.
 Using a ball, we set up a monitoring system with IR cameras and an IR motion sensor.
 We placed the ball on the floor of room 416 with the motion sensor and cameras focused on it.
-The ball did not move during the course of our investigation, although we did have several instances where our electronic door key would not work and the lights frequently turned themselves off while we were in the room.
+The ball did not move during our investigation, although we did have several instances where our electronic door key would not work, and the lights frequently turned themselves off while we were in the room.

-The basement of the hotel currently serves as storage for the hotel, as well as a spa, chiropractor’s office, outdoor excursion office, and other retail businesses.
+The hotel’s basement currently serves as storage for the hotel, as well as a spa, chiropractor’s office, outdoor excursion office, and other retail businesses.
 During business hours, it can be accessed from the outside.
 It also contains the original hydraulic lift designed to bring supplies from the ground level to the basement.

-There, we recorded high electromagnetic fluctuations – the needle was pegged at 10 miligauss on the Cell Sensor – with an immense cold and heavy feeling in that area.
-We were not able to locate any possible draft source in that area, nor could we find any source for the spike in electromagnetic energy.
+There, we recorded high electromagnetic fluctuations – the needle was pegged at ten miligauss on the Cell Sensor – with an immense cold and heavy feeling in that area.
+We could not locate any possible draft source in that area nor any source for the spike in electromagnetic energy.
 Our baseline readings for that area were 1-3 mG.

-In 1982, the hotel was being renovated and new wallpaper was being applied to the walls of room 551.
-The next morning, all of the wallpaper that had been applied was rolled neatly on the floor.
+In 1982, the hotel was renovated, and new wallpaper was applied to room 551.
+The next morning, all the wallpaper that had been applied was rolled neatly on the floor.
 The wallpaper was replaced but again found on the floor in the morning.
 After two or three attempts, several wallpaper samples were placed on the bed in 551.
 The next morning, all but one of the samples was on the floor.
-The sample that was left on the bed was applied to the walls and remains there today.
-Unfortunately, the room was occupied so we were not able to investigate inside.
+The sample left on the bed was applied to the walls and remains there today.
+Unfortunately, the room was occupied, so we could not investigate inside.

 The hotel has two bell towers turned into luxury guest suites.
 Room 661 has been dedicated to one of the most famous women in Colorado, Molly Brown.
-Spirit activity has been reported in this room as well as the other bell tower suite, room 662.
+Spirit activity has been reported in this room and the other bell tower suite, room 662.
 While both suites have reports of spirit activity, the Molly Brown Suite is reported as being the most active.
 Unfortunately, that suite was occupied at the time of our investigation, but we were able to check out room 662.
-While we did not detect any paranormal activity in that room, we were awe-struck at the beauty of the room itself and can see why the spirits would choose to stay there.
+While we did not detect any paranormal activity in that room, we were awe-struck at the room’s beauty and could see why the spirits would choose to stay there.

-As we concluded our investigation, we returned to our room for rest and data analysis.
-During this time, we experienced an interesting phenomenon in our own room.
+We returned to our room for rest and data analysis as we concluded our investigation.
+During this time, we experienced an interesting phenomenon in our room.
 While going over the data we collected, the light in the room would turn itself off.
 Clarissa would get out of her seat to turn it back on.
 Halfway across the room to the light switch, it would turn itself back on.
 After playing this game a few times, Clarissa asked the spirit to please refrain from turning off the light for a while so we could get some work done.
 The spirit complied until we turned in to get some sleep.
 As we settled under the covers and started drifting off to dreamland, the lights turned on.
-A sleepy Clarissa responded “very funny” and the light went out.
+A sleepy Clarissa responded, “very funny,” and the light went out.
 This phenomenon reminded us that, while we are gaining knowledge about ghosts and the spirit world, they still know more than we do and have the upper hand.